SMerrony/aosvs-tools/README.md

 ## SimhTapeTool
 simhTapeTool provides a command-line utility for handling SimH-compatible images of AOS/VS tapes.
 Images may be tested for structural validity (-scan) and created (-create) using a simple CSV file to specify the contents of the tape where each line contains a filename and a block-size.

-Uses the simhTape package above.
+It uses the simhTape package above.

 ## ST Parser
 aosvs_st_parser takes an AOS/VS symbol table file (.ST) as its sole argument and emits a text stream of locations and symbol names found in the file.
 It might be useful for understanding, documenting or reverse engineering AOS/VS programs where the source code has been lost or is unavailable.